 He also presented on Wogan, Open Air, This Morning, Well Worth A Visit… And (not his finest hour) an Anglia TV quiz show.
 He brought up two sons alone, wrote books and articles about their travails and travels, and ran prison Fathers Workshops.

 Today, the work he most loves is encouraging non-thespians to explore their voices by going beyond their vocal comfort zones.
 And to encourage everyone to delight in speaking great words.
 In public or in private – whether by delivering a speech or presentation; exploring the power of Shakespeare’s language; speaking a poem; or reading the words of a great story aloud.

 Over these discombobulating, last two years Matthew’s run online and in-person Voice Courses; Community Poetry-Speaking sessions; and Explore Shakespeare by Speaking Him workshops.
 He’s also done online and in-person work for businesses and schools.

-New projects include a recently-recorded (Christmas 2021) audio play starring Paul Copley (The Archers; Coronation Street; Last Tango in Halifax) that Matthew wrote and directed (details to follow in the New Year) and a play about a play in a prison – to be produced in spring 2022.
+Matthew’s other current projects include a recently-recorded short audio play starring Paul Copley (The Archers; Coronation Street; Last Tango in Halifax) that Matthew wrote and directed (details to follow this summer) and a play about a play in a prison – to be produced later in 2022.